Akash-Peace/CV-IMAGE-PLOTTER/README.md

 ## Installation

 Step 1: Copy the text [**pip install terminalplotter**](https://pypi.org/project/terminalplotter/).\
-Step 2: Paste it in terminal/cmd and press enter.
+Step 2: Paste it in terminal/cmd and press enter.\
-Step 3: Specify the iamge path and run the file.
+Step 3: Specify the image path and run the file.

 <!-- USAGE EXAMPLES -->